zvdv/Exploratory-DSP-Workshops/README.md

 # Exploratory-DSP-Workshops

 This repository contains instructions and supporting files for four workshops exploring theory and applications of digital signal processing (DSP).
+For some of these workshops you will need the [ST Edition of AWE Designer](https://audioinnovation.dspconcepts.com/audio-weaver-st-edition-downloads) and a DSP Concepts ST Edition account.

 ## FFT and STFT for classification of spoken digits